usetheforcegauge/forceguider/README.md

 ForceGuider was built with LabView (TM), produced by National Instruments (NI), USA.
 Therefore, before running ForceGuider, the user will need to download the following software from NI:
 <br>
-<a href="https://www.ni.com/en-gb/support/downloads/software-products/download.labview.html">LabView Runtime Engine</a> (the current build of ForceGuider will require 2017 version).
+<a href="https://www.ni.com/en-gb/support/downloads/software-products/download.labview.html">LabView Runtime Engine</a> (the current build of ForceGuider will require the '2017 SP1' version).
 <br>